 The High-Water Mark Method and Annuities

-With the high-water mark method, interest credited to an indexed annuity is based on the highest anniversary value of the underlying index.
+With the high-water mark method, interest credited to a fixed index annuity is based on the highest anniversary value of the underlying index.
 This contract design locks in the highest gains in an index while protecting against index declines.

 Headshot of Jennifer Schell, writer for Annuity.org